9.3 Merger Integration, Restructuring, and Culture Risk

 CommunicationWhat can be said truthfully now?Communicate process, timeline, and support without overpromising

 Due diligence is not only financial.
-HR due diligence includes leadership depth, workforce obligations, employee relations patterns, compensation alignment, benefit commitments, learning needs, technology compatibility, and compliance exposure.
-An SJI choice that brings HR into due diligence early is usually stronger than one that waits for finance to finish the deal.
+HR due diligence covers leadership depth and bench strength, workforce obligations and accrued liabilities, employee relations and litigation patterns, compensation and benefit commitments, pension and equity plans, learning and capability needs, HR technology compatibility, and compliance exposure across jurisdictions.
+An SJI choice that brings HR into due diligence early — before the deal closes — is almost always stronger than one that waits for finance to finish.

 Integration Playbook

-• Define the business rationale and target operating model.
+• Define the business rationale and the target operating model first.

 • Identify critical roles, talent risks, and transition dependencies.